 Findings

-Analysis of the students' response data revealed how attitudes and demographic variables--specifically year in school, major course of study, and self-identified disability category--influence students' use of accommodations.
+Analysis of the students' response data revealed how attitudes and demographic variables—specifically year in school, major course of study, and self-identified disability category—influenced students' use of accommodations.
 Students were more likely to request accommodations in their second or third year, rather than their first year in college.
 Next, students with multiple disabilities were found to use accommodations at higher rates than students who self-identified with singular disability categories (e.g., learning disabilities).
 Additionally, "students majoring in the Humanities and Liberal Arts were more likely to request accommodations than those in math, science and engineering" (p.
 88).
 Last, "students with a more positive attitude toward accommodations were more willing to use [accommodations]" (p.
 90).
 Limitations of the study were reported, and future research possibilities were suggested.